Parachutes/EMG_Classification/README.md

 Convolutonal neural network will classify the samples in Dataset_B.

 The accuracies will be given in the end of execution of each classifier.

+If you want to testify the robustness of each classifer, you can execute the "write_noisy_raw_windowing(crop_size, window_size, interval, sigma)" and "write_noisy_features_windowing(crop_size, window_size, interval, sigma)" these two functions in the DataModification.py and two more noisy dataset (data/features_windowing_noisy and data/raw_windowing_noisy ) will be produced.
+After that, you can change the directory of test dataset in corresponding classifier file to get the accuracy on the noisy dataset.

+You can also freely select different samples as training samples and test samples by simply modifying some parameters in classifer files.
+In the report the first two trials contributed by each subject are selected as the training samples and the last trials are selected as the test sample.